John C. H. Lee: Overlord

 The logistical arrangements for D-Day proceeded well, although the initial advance was much slower than anticipated, and casualties and ammunition expenditure were high.
 In the lead up to Operation Cobra, the breakout from Normandy, Com Z's Advance Section took over responsibility for the depots and installations in Normandy, except for the fuel dumps.

 During the subsequent pursuit across France and Belgium the advance was much faster than forecast.
 There was no time to establish intermediate supply dumps.
 Lee improvised with the road transport, the Red Ball Express, but logistic support of the armies depended on the repair of the railroad system, and the development of ports.
-The original plans to use ports in Brittany were abandoned in favor of Marseilles in the south, and Le Havre and Antwerp, which were captured by the British 21st Army Group.
+The original plans to use ports in Brittany were abandoned in favor of Marseille in the south, and Le Havre and Antwerp, which were captured by the British 21st Army Group.

 In August, Com Z Headquarters moved from the UK to a camp at Valognes in France.

 Although Eisenhower had expressed a desire that headquarters not be located in Paris, on 1 September Lee decided to move Com Z headquarters there.
 This involved the movement of 8,000 officers and 21,000 enlisted men from the UK and Valognes, and took two weeks to accomplish at a time when there were severe supply shortages.
 Eventually, Com Z occupied 167 hotels in Paris, the Seine Base Section headquarters occupied 129 more, and SHAEF occupied another 25.
 Lee established his own official residence in the Hotel George V. The front of the building was kept clear for his own vehicle.
 He justified the move to Paris on the grounds that Paris was the hub of France's road, rail and inland waterway communications networks.
 The logic was conceded, but the use of scarce fuel and transport resources at a critical time caused embarrassment.

-During the Ardennes Offensive, Lee deployed service troops, particularly engineers to help delay the German advance while other Com Z troops shifted supply dumps in the path of the German advance to safer locations in the rear, thereby denying the Germans access to captured American fuel supplies.
+During the German Ardennes Offensive, Lee deployed service troops, particularly engineers to help delay the German advance while other Com Z troops shifted supply dumps in the path of the German advance to safer locations in the rear, thereby denying the Germans access to captured American fuel supplies.
 Some 2800000 USgal of fuel were moved.